-Foundation for Recovery (FFR) operates Nevada’s first Peer Recovery Community Center in Las Vegas.
+Foundation for Recovery (FFR) established Nevada’s first Recovery Community Center in Las Vegas.
 Our Peer Recovery Community Center is managed by a small staff and supported by many volunteers.
 It is the hub for all our work with peers and our efforts within the community.
-It is an open place where individuals ranging from new to long term recovery and their families can have access to resources, socialization, support, and skill-building.
+It is an open place where individuals ranging from new to long term recovery and their families can have access to resources, socialization, support and skill-building.
 Our Recovery Community Center also provides a setting to become a peer volunteer and assist those who are seeking recovery.
 The purpose of our center is to offer an atmosphere of hope, wellness, and care for better living in recovery.

 The Recovery Community Center provides the following:

-- Recovery library
+- Recovery library/Resource center

 - Computer banks with printer access and phones